Enthusiast Gaming will be the first game media and influencer company on Nasdaq

 This week, the company is staging its EGLX 2020 online conference from November 10 to November 13 to highlight games, esports, music, fashion, and lifestyle content, and events.

-As for the Luminosity Gaming esports team, there’s a downside as events have all moved virtual.
+As for the Luminosity Gaming esports team, physical events moving to online events is a downside.
 But Montgomery noted it has been able to grab more mindshare during the pandemic.

 “As Woody Allen said, 95% of life is showing up,” he said.
 “And esports has been able to just flat out show up during the pandemic whereas traditional sports weren’t able to.
-So esports is getting a disproportionate mindshare now.”
+So esports is getting disproportionate mindshare now.”

 Enthusiast Gaming works with brand advertisers such as Grub Hub, Lego, HP Omen, State Farm Insurance, the U.S. Airforce, and Activision with custom advertising campaigns.